Maitraye Das

 .

 I am an Assistant Professor in the Khoury College of Computer Sciences and the College of Arts, Media and Design at Northeastern University, where I direct the Technology, Equity, and Accessibility Lab.
 My research in Human-Computer Interaction (HCI) focuses on making collaboration, content creation, and learning more accessible and equitable in ability-diverse teams.
 In this space, I have investigated how accessibility is created and negotiated in the contexts of collaborative writing, creative making, ideation, and remote work in teams involving blind, low-vision, and neurodivergent professionals.
 I take a community-centered research approach combining in-depth formative studies (e.g., contextual interviews, ethnographic field observations) with iterative system building and evaluation.
 Some examples of my recent work include developing spoken and non-speech auditory interactions for enhancing accessibility in asynchronous and synchronous collaborative writing, an audio-enhanced loom for accessible weaving, and an audio-tactile system for accessible pattern generation.
 I also draw on Disability Studies literature to critically interrogate what roles technologies play in reshaping group dynamics and redistributing the labor of creating access in ability-diverse teams.
-My research has been recognized with Best Paper Awards and Honorable Mentions at premier venues including ACM CHI, CSCW, ASSETS, and IEEE COMPSAC, the Daniel H. and Carolyn E. Ecroyd Fellowship, a CS PhD Student Research Award and several research grants from Northwestern University and the University of Washington.
+My research has been recognized with Best Paper Awards and Honorable Mentions at premier venues including ACM CHI, CSCW, ASSETS, and IEEE COMPSAC, Google Research Scholar Award, the Daniel H. and Carolyn E. Ecroyd Fellowship, a CS PhD Student Research Award and several research grants from Northwestern University and the University of Washington.
 I was selected as a Rising Star in EECS in 2021.

 Prior to Northeastern, I was a Postdoctoral Scholar in the Center for Research and Education on Accessible Technology and Experiences (CREATE) at the University of Washington.
 I completed my PhD and MS in Technology and Social Behavior (dual degree in Computer Science and Communication) from Northwestern University, where I worked with Darren Gergle and Anne Marie Piper.
 Previously, I received a BS in Computer Science and Engineering from Bangladesh University of Engineering and Technology and worked as a research intern at Microsoft Research and a lecturer in the Department of Computer Science and Engineering at United International University, Bangladesh.